-The first woman ever elected to serve as an Officer of the PGA of America, PGA Vice President Suzy Whaley is the PGA Director of Instruction at Suzy Whaley Golf in Cromwell, Connecticut.
+The first woman ever elected to serve as President of the PGA of America, Suzy Whaley is the PGA Director of Instruction at Suzy Whaley Golf in Cromwell, Connecticut.
 After serving two years as PGA Secretary, Whaley became the Association’s Vice President at the PGA Annual Meeting in November 2016.
 A dual PGA of America and LPGA Teaching & Club Professional member, Whaley was a LPGA Tour member in 1990 and 1993.
 She famously qualified and participated in the 2003 Greater Hartford Open, becoming the first woman since Babe Zaharias in 1945 to qualify for a PGA Tour event.
 Learn more at https://www.pga.com/pga-america/leaders/suzy-whaley

 Who is Jane Blalock?